panda3d/panda3d-docs/programming/advanced-loading/async.rst

 1.10.11) doesn't need to load the textures from disk at all until they first come into view.

-You can set ``async-load-delay`` with a value in seconds to artificially introduce a delay for simulating a slower hard drive, on which the textures would load less quickly.
-This may be useful for testing this feature.
+To test this process, you can set ``async-load-delay`` with a value in seconds, which artificially delays each individual texture load by the given amount.
+This is useful for simulating the user experience on older computers with slower hard drives.
+Set it to a value like ``0.1`` and you should see the textures pop in as you move around the scene.

-You can use :meth:`.DisplayRegion.set_preload_priority()` if you want ensure that textures in some scenes are loaded with higher priority than other scenes.
+You can use :meth:`.DisplayRegion.set_texture_reload_priority()` if you want ensure that textures in some scenes are loaded with higher priority than other scenes.

 Animation loading
 -----------------